SFPC/sfpc.github.io/projects/every-text.md

 picture: /img/projects/every_text.png
 project-link: httP://www.example.com
 ---
-“Every Text is a visualization of text message activity from select SFPC students.
+“<a href="http://www.luhwei.com/every-text/">Every Text</a> is a visualization of text message activity from select SFPC students.
 Each image contains every text sent in the lifetime of the student’s phone, represented as a dot in the grid.”